seanslma/maki/Python/IO/AzureBlob.md

 ## read parquet blob to df performance
 `adlfs` can be 1.5-2x faster than `azure-storage-blob`.
-But `AzureBlobFileSystem` in parallel can be really slow down (**do not create a separate fs for each parallel run - can be very slow**).
+But `AzureBlobFileSystem` in parallel can be really slow down if used incorrectly (**do not create a separate fs for each parallel run - can be very slow**).
 ```py
 from adlfs.spec import AzureBlobFileSystem
 from azure.storage.blob import ContainerClient